songify-rocks/Songify/README.md

 # What is Songify?

-Songify Slim is a slimmed down version of my original software Songify.
-Songify Slim was brought to life because Spotify decided to shut down the local API which Songify was originally built on.

-# What does it do?

-It fetches the currently playing song from Spotify, YouTube (Chrome) and Nightbot and saves it to a text file.
+Songify fetches the currently playing song from Spotify, YouTube (Chrome), Nightbot and many more players and saves it to a text file.
 Just like magic.

 # Features?